 This article is copyright © Nils Osmar 2019.

-REMINDER: Fasting Mimicking Diets are temporary!
-They are not permanent “ways of eating.”
-No one should try living on one for more than a few days.
+- No one should try living on one for more than a few days.

-PROTEIN: LIMIT PROTEIN (DURING A FASTING MIMICKING DIET) TO 15 GRAMS/DAY.
+LIMIT PROTEIN (DURING A FASTING MIMICKING DIET) TO 15 GRAMS/DAY.

-- Eating MORE than 15 grams per day shuts down both autophagy and apoptosis.
-So, count grams of protein and make sure they don’t exceed 15.
+- Eating MORE than 15 grams of protein per day shuts down both autophagy and apoptosis.
+So, count grams and make sure they don’t exceed 15.
 Remember that plants have protein, too.
 See related article: “Why 15 Grams of Protein is the Magic Number”

 - The point is that Fasting Mimicking Diets are temporary, not permanent.
 If you try living on one permanently, you’d better have your will made out, because you will die.

-CARBOHYDRATES: LIMIT NET CARBS (CARBS MINUS GRAMS OF FIBER) TO 50 GRAMS PER DAY.
+LIMIT NET CARBS (CARBS MINUS GRAMS OF FIBER) TO 50 GRAMS PER DAY.

 - It’s fine to go lower if you want to.